The 20 Best Hajdu-Cheney Syndrome Doctors in China

 Wuhan, CN

-Jiaoli Sun practices in Wuhan, China.
+Jiaoli Sun practices practicing medicine in Wuhan, China.
 Sun is rated as an Advanced expert by MediFind in the treatment of Hajdu-Cheney Syndrome.
-Their top areas of expertise are Congenital Insensitivity to Pain with Anhidrosis, Anhidrosis, Hereditary Sensory Neuropathy Type 1 (HSN1), Hereditary Sensory and Autonomic Neuropathy Type 2, and Adenoidectomy.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses Congenital Insensitivity to Pain with Anhidrosis, Anhidrosis, Hereditary Sensory and Autonomic Neuropathy Type 2, Hajdu-Cheney Syndrome, and Adenoidectomy.

 Advanced in Hajdu-Cheney Syndrome